stand4nlp/stand4nlp.github.io/_pages/practical_info.md

 Lunch will be offered at the venue on January 29.

 An informal self-paid dinner will be organized with interested participants in the evening of January 29.
+The restaurant is Le Viaduc, 43 avenue Daumesnil, 75012 Paris, France.